romansavrulin/lsd_slam/README.md

     ./fips gen
     ./fips build

-Both configurations (release, debug) and platform are controlled through fips settings, so on a linux machine, either
+Both configuration (Release vs. Debug) and platform are controlled through fips settings, so on a linux machine, either

     ./fips gen linux-make-release